 On April 13, 2017, the Canadian Federal Government released Bill C-45, which proposed the enactment of the Cannabis Act, to regulate the production, distribution and sale of cannabis for unqualified adult use, with a target implementation date of no later than July 1, 2018.
 On November 25, 2017, the Bill received approval from the House of Commons.
 On June 19, 2018, Bill C-45 officially passed Senate vote and now moves to royal assent, the final step in the legislative process.
-The government has set the effective date of the cannabis legalization legislation as October 17, 2018.
+The effective date of the cannabis legalization legislation was October 17, 2018.

-The Canadian Federal Government has legalized marijuana and provinces will be held responsible for licensing the product and overseeing its distribution and sale.
+The Canadian Federal Government has legalized marijuana and provinces are held responsible for licensing the product and overseeing its distribution and sale.